StreetScienceCommunity/StreetScienceCommunity.github.io/_protocols/beer-dna-sequencing.md

 ### MinKNOW

 MinKNOW is the program needed to connect your computer with MinION.
-It has a graphic user interface for setting up the configurations and running the sequencing.
+It has a graphic user interface for configuring and running the sequencing.
 Furthermore, it has integrated base-caller software to convert the raw nanopore signals to the strings of nucleotides, in fastq format.

 #### Installation: